GregKedrovsky/Hacking/03_Scanning/nmap.md

 - If you are dealing with a Windows system and you get a "**_filtered_**" STATE in your response, you can be assured the target system has a **_firewall_**.
 - If you are dealing with a Windows system and you get a "**_closed_**" STATE in your response, then Windows Firewall is **_not active_** or there are **_not rules_** for particular port that are intercepting traffic.
 - `-v` provides some verbosity. `-vv` provides more verbosity.
+- `--reason` : display the reason a port is in a particular state

 ## Standard Go-To
 ```